apache/servicemix4-features/examples/README.txt

 - cxf-wsdl-first-osgi-package
   Publishes, as OSGi bundles, a WSDL-defined web service created using CXF.

+- interceptors
+  Contains two interceptor examples:

+  1. /endpoint
+     Deploys a custom endpoint listener that captures and reports, to the ServiceMix log, when an endpoint registers and unregisters with the NMR.

+  2. /exchange
+     Deploys a custom exchange listener that captures and reports, to the ServiceMix log, the exchanges that are sent and delivered using the NMR.

+- karaf-demos/web
+  Embeds the ServiceMix Kernel in a web application.

+- nmr
+  Exposes a simple NMR endpoint.

 - simple
   Adds new endpoints using XML configuration files only.